ibm-cloud-docs/codeengine/subscription-cos.md

 ### Viewing event information for an application
 {: #viewing-info-app}

-If your application prints information to log files, as the `ping` application does, then use the [**`ibmcloud ce app logs`**](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command to view the information that was sent.
+If your application prints information to log files, as the `cos-listen` application does, then use the [**`ibmcloud ce app logs`**](/docs/codeengine?topic=codeengine-cli#cli-application-logs) CLI command to view the information that was sent.

 Before you can view event information for your application, you must first create an {{site.data.keyword.cos_short}} event.
 Make a change to your bucket.